 \subsection{Datasets description}

-We test the effect of our proposed algorithm in the following in six weighted networks, respectively.
-The six datasets cover different network sizes and network types.
-The specific topological characteristics are shown in Table \ref{tab:1}. \begin{itemize} \item Neural network \cite{watts1998collective}: The neural network of C. elegans exhibits connections between neurons, which can occur through synapses or gap junctions.
-The weights assigned to the edges in this network signify the quantity of interactions that transpire between the neurons. \item C. elegans \cite{liu2013correlations}: The network describing the interactions between metabolites in the roundworm Caenorhabditis elegans is an undirected graph.
-In this graph, the links represent the connections between pairwise metabolites.
-The weights assigned to the edges reflect the occurrence of multiple interactions between these metabolites. \item Coauthorships in network science \cite{newman2006finding}: The largest component of a co-authorship network collected by M. Newman consists of scientists collaborating on studies in the field of network science.
-M. Newman calculated the weights of edges in this network based on information from co-authored papers and co-authors. \item Political blogs \cite{adamic2005political}: Adamic and Glance collected a network that depicts the directed hyperlinks between political web blogs during the 2004 US Election.
-In this study, we simplified the directed links as undirected ones and assigned weights to represent the volume of multiple hyperlinks between blogs. \item UC-social \cite{opsahl2009clustering}: The network consists of sent messages exchanged between users within an online student community at the University of California, Irvine.
-Users are represented as nodes, while directed edges indicate the flow of sent messages.
-The weight assigned to each edge reflects the occurrence of multiple messages.
-In this analysis, the network was treated as undirected but with weighted edges. \item Condmat \cite{leskovec2007graph}: This network represents collaborations among scientists who have posted preprints on the condensed matter archive at www.arxiv.org between 1995 and 1999.
-The compilation of this network was conducted by M. Newman.
-The weights assigned to the network follow the methodology outlined in the original paper . \end{itemize}
+We evaluate our proposed method on six weighted networks of different types and sizes.
+The topological characteristics of these networks are provided in Table \ref{tab:1}.

+\begin{itemize} \item Neural-net~\cite{watts1998collective}: A neural network of C. elegans with connections between neurons by either a synapse or a gap junction.
+The weights of links represent the numbers of interactions between the neurons. \item C. elegans~\cite{liu2013correlations}: A network that describes the interactions between metabolites in the C. elegans.
+In this network, the links represent the connections between pairwise metabolites.
+The weights assigned to the links reflect the occurrence of multiple interactions between these metabolites. \item Netscience~\cite{newman2006finding}: The largest component of a co-authorship network collected by M. Newman, where scientists collaborate on the studies of network science.
+The weights of links in this network are calculated based on the information of co-authored papers and co-authors. \item P. blogs~\cite{adamic2005political}: A network depicting hyperlinks between political web blogs during the 2004 US Election.
+We remove the directions of the links and aggregate the links if they have the same endpoints.
+The link weight represents the volume of hyperlinks between blogs. \item UC-net~\cite{opsahl2009clustering}: A network that describes communication between users within an online student community at the University of California, Irvine.
+Users are represented as nodes, while directed links indicate the flow of sent messages.
+We remove the directions of the links and aggregate links with the same endpoints.
+The weight of each link denotes the number of messages. \item Condmat~\cite{leskovec2007graph}: A network representing collaborations among scientists who posted preprints on condensed matter research at www.arxiv.org between 1995 and 1999.
+The nodes are scientists, and the links represent the co-authorship among them.
+The weights assigned to the network follow the methodology outlined in the original paper. \end{itemize}